MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keentercriticalregion.md

 ## -parameters

 ## -returns

 None

-None

-None

 ## -remarks

-A driver calls this routine to enter a critical region in which the execution of normal kernel APCs is deferred until this driver exits the critical region by calling the <a href="..\ntddk\nf-ntddk-keleavecriticalregion.md">KeLeaveCriticalRegion</a> routine.
+A driver calls this routine to enter a critical region in which the execution of normal kernel APCs is deferred until this driver exits the critical region by calling the <a href="..\wdm\nf-wdm-keleavecriticalregion.md">KeLeaveCriticalRegion</a> routine.
 Any caller of <b>KeEnterCriticalRegion</b> should call <b>KeLeaveCriticalRegion</b> as quickly as possible after entering a critical region.

 Highest-level drivers can call <b>KeEnterCriticalRegion</b> while running in the context of the thread that requested the current I/O operation.